Cardiology | by Dr. Ashok B Malpani

 Pacemakers only function as per need.
 When the heart beats slower than normal, the pacemaker automatically generates electrical signals for correcting the heartbeat.
 Also, the recent advancements in technology have led to the advent of sensory pacemakers, which are capable of detecting body motion and breathing rate, and then sending signals accordingly.

 Before the procedure, the patient will be given medications through an intravenous line to relieve pain and help the patient relax.
-The patient is administered with local anaesthesia and is mostly awake during the procedure.
+The patient is administered with local anesthesia and is mostly awake during the procedure.

 Post this, the chest is sanitized and then once the patient is sedated, the surgeon inserts one or more flexible, insulated wires into a major vein located under or near the collarbone.
 The wires are then guided to the heart through X-ray images displayed on the monitor.
 One side of the insulated wire is attached to the pulse generator that is implanted under the collarbone skin.